SciPhi-AI/R2R/README.md

    # run the client
    python -m r2r.examples.clients.run_qna_client search --query="What was lyft and ubers profit in 2020?"

+   # {... 'message': {'content': 'In 2020, Lyft reported a net loss of $1.7529 billion [8].
+Uber also reported a significant loss for the year 2020, with its net loss improving by $1.8 billion from 2020, indicating a substantial loss for the year as well [38].
+Neither company achieved a profit in 2020; instead, they both experienced considerable losses.' ...}
    ```

 ## Running Local RAG